kbroman/knitr_knutshell/pages/figs_tables.md

 plus an
 [R Markdown file with just that chunk](../assets/short_examples/bunch-o-figs-pointsize.Rmd).

-For more information on graphics with KnitR, see the [Knitr graphics manual](https://yihui.name/knitr/demo/graphics/).
+For more information on graphics with knitr, see the [Knitr graphics manual](https://yihui.name/knitr/demo/graphics/).